EricssonBroadcastServices/iOSClientPlayer/README.md

 ### Analytics How-To
 `Player` continuously broadcasts a set of analytics related events throughout a playback session.
 In order to respond to these, client applications should implement the  `AnalyticsProvider` protocol.

-*EMP* provides a complete, out-of-the-box [Analytics](https://github.com/EricssonBroadcastServices/iOSClientAnalytics) implementation with seamless integration to the *EMP* platform.
+*EMP* provides a complete, out of thebox [Analytics module](https://github.com/EricssonBroadcastServices/iOSClientAnalytics) which integrates seamlessly with the rest of the platform.

 ### Custom Playback Controls
 Rendering is performed in an `AVPlayerLayer` attached to a specialized `PlayerView`.
 Client applications may attach this view in a *view hierarchy* of their choice, allowing for extensive customization.